-7.34.1.4.
-Campus Interview of Finalists
+7.4.1.4.Campus Interview of Finalists

-The Provost's office shall provide funds to bring up to fourthe three finalists to campus for interviews.
+The Provost's office shall provide funds to bring up to four finalists to campus for interviews.
 The Search Committee Chair is responsible for managing the finalists' campus interview visits.
 Each interview visit must include the following:

-- a) Some type of seminar-of, lecture, or performance to give an indication of the candidate's scholarly and teaching competence; - b) An informal gathering to permit all interested faculty to meet the candidate;
+a) Some type of seminar, lecture, or performance to give an indication of the candidate's competence in teaching and in scholarly and/or creative activities;

-spective colleagues;
+- b) An informal gathering to permit all interested faculty to meet the candidate; - c) An opportunity for individual discussions between the candidate and his or her pro spective colleagues in the tenure-home and secondary departments;

-d) An opportunity to meet students, either at the seminar or at another appropriate occasion;
+d) An opportunity to meet students, either at the seminar or at another appropriate occa sion;